 Wire has many uses because it forms the raw material of many important sectors such as engineered springs, netting industry, wire rope spinning, wire-cloth making, conductors in electric power transmission (aluminum, copper, nickel and steel wire), heating, fencing, construction, aerospace, medical equipment, industrial machinery, furniture and so on.
 Carbon and stainless spring steel wire have significant applications for engineered springs for critical automotive or industrial manufactures parts and components.

-Wire forming may be defined as any length of wire that has had some force applied to it into fabrication shapes such as clips, springs, specialty pins and rings, hooks, wire racks, and other products.
+Wire forming may be defined as any length of wire that has had some force applied to it into fabrication shapes such as clips, springs, specialty pins and rings, mesh, hooks, wire racks, and other products.
 The wire to make the parts may be round, flat, hexagonal, square, oval, triangular, elliptical, or D shaped, just to name a few.

 Wire can be formed by applying a force that changes its contour.
 It may be bent, punched, swaged, pierced, chamfered, sheared, cold formed or headed, along with other techniques.
 A myriad of secondary operations are available: punch, cut, bend, stamp, form, head and coin the wire to create the desired shape.